 So what does her family think of Susie’s newfound love of running?
 “They were slightly shocked but they saw the transformation,” she reveals.
 “I ran the London Half Marathon a few weeks ago and my mum and sons were waiting for me at the 10 mile point.
 My mum came from Spain to witness it.”

 To date, Susie’s proudest running achievement is completing the London Half Marathon, which she admits was ‘a miracle’ as she ran the race with little training.
 “Due to work and children I lost track of my half marathon training so went in quite unprepared,” she explains.
 “I’d only run 10K when I did it but I ran it in 2 hours 50 mins and didn’t stop other than to kiss my kids.”

-Susie really is so inspiring and proof that it’s possible to incorporate running into your daily life.
+Susie really is proof that it’s possible to incorporate running into your daily life.
 Her advice is simply: “Do it.
 I have inspired many overweight mums at school and did the Couch-2.5K program with them.
 Even my sons’ headmaster and teachers.
 If I can do it, anyone can.”